Temporary high balances

 - Proceeds of a deceased's estate held by their personal representative.

-To prove you've held a temporary high balance, we may ask for proof which could include (but not be limited to) the following:
+To prove you've held a temporary high balance, we may ask for evidence which could include (but not be limited to) the following:

 - A property sale receipt or agreement.